 - Bucket trowel

 This is obviously the most important tool.
 This is the tool that will affect your results the most.
 I’ve heard many of the old boys say that it doesn’t matter what trowel you use, “just get it on the wall!”

 You need a decent trowel, especially if you’re starting out.
 I recommend a Pre Worn Marshalltown stainless steel finishing trowel.
 (13” x 5”) This is the perfect trowel to start with.

 It’s not too big, it is made from stainless steel which makes it easier to maintain, and they are just so easy to use.

 If you don’t fancy paying for one of these just make sure you don’t buy a cheap and nasty one.
 It won’t pay off and you will not get the results you deserve!

 This one isn’t as important.
 The main function of this tool is to scoop the plaster from the bucket, onto your hawk (or hand board depending on where you’re from).
 It doesn’t matter if you get a good brand or not in my eyes.

-You can buy them from Amazon for about £6 – they’re really not that expensive but you need it all the same.
+You can buy a bucket trowel from Amazon for less than a tenner – they’re really not that expensive but you need it all the same.
 You can splash out if you want but it’s simply used to scoop plaster and clean buckets.